 • There is no time limit on when it must be taken although there are provisions for cashing it up.

 • The RDP rules do apply.
 If the employee usually works extra on that day - e.g A Late Night - this should be included to ensure the employee is not disadvantaged.
 (And yes the replacement employee gets paid it as well - so the employer pays twice.
-No its not fair, but don't shoot the messenger, blame the governmentyell )
+No its not fair, but don't shoot the messenger, just blame the government.)

-If the employee ceases employment, all Alternate Days owing must be paid at that time and do count for determination of accrued holiday pay. i.e 8% is paid on top.
+If the employee ceases employment, all Alternate Days owing must be paid out then and do count for determination of accrued holiday pay. i.e 8% is paid on top.
+(It is just a regular holiday postponed for another time.)